evie-lau/Unifi-gateway-wpa-supplicant/README.md

 # Unifi Gateway wpa_supplicant bypass for ATT fiber modem
 Use this guide to setup wpa_supplicant with your Unifi gateway to bypass the ATT modem.

 This will work on any modern [Unifi Console or Gateway](https://www.reddit.com/r/Ubiquiti/comments/1870ryr/unifi_gateways_explained_as_simple_as_possible/).
 To my knowledge, that includes everything except the original USG which will have a different process that is already well documented over the years (check [Additional resources](#additional-resources)).

+> [!IMPORTANT]
-> NOTE: Take note of your Unifi gateway's WAN port interface name.
+> Take note of your Unifi gateway's WAN port interface name.
 In the rest of the guide, I'll be using `eth1` because that is the WAN interface for the UXG Lite.
 If using another Unifi gateway, replace the interface name appropriately.

 Here are some known interfaces for Unifi gateways, for use in the rest of the guide.
 Double check with your device to be sure.
 - UXG Lite or UX  - eth1